 The Nova Scotia Division of CPAC is run by a board of governors, with an executive committee and a program committee.

-This collection was donated to the Dalhousie Archives in October of 1980 by Joanne Lamey, then the executive director for CPAC NS.
+Records were donated to the Dalhousie University Archives in October 1980 by Joanne Lamey, then the executive director for CPAC NS.
 Joanne Lamey was also heavily involved with the organization as an executive secretary.

 Scope and content

 Fonds includes reports, publications, financial reports, annual reports, meeting notes and minutes, correspondence and general documentation showing the activities of CPAC NS.

 Much of the arrangement of files and the hand-written notes were created by Joanne Lamey, the donor of the papers.

 Language of material

 Language and script note

 There are no access restrictions on these materials.
 All materials are open for research.

 Terms governing use, reproduction, and publication

 Materials do not circulate and must be used in the Dalhousie University Archives and Special Collections Reading Room.
 Materials may be under copyright.
 Contact departmental staff for guidance on reproduction.